Captain Beefheart: Doc at the Radar Station

 Doc at the Radar Station (1980) helped establish Beefheart's late resurgence.
-Released by Virgin Records during the post-punk scene, the music was now accessible to a younger, more receptive audience.
+Released by Virgin Records during the post-punk era, the music was now accessible to a younger, more receptive audience.
 He was interviewed in a feature report on KABC-TV's Channel 7 Eyewitness News in which he was hailed as "the father of the new wave.
 One of the most important American composers of the last fifty years, [and] a primitive genius".
 Van Vliet said he was "doing a non-hypnotic music to break up the catatonic state ... and I think there is one right now."

-Steve Huey of Allmusic cited Doc at the Radar Station as being "... the strongest album of his comeback, and by some as his best since Trout Mask Replica", "even if the Captain's voice isn't quite what it once was, Doc at the Radar Station is an excellent, focused consolidation of Beefheart's past and then-present".
+Steve Huey of AllMusic cited Doc at the Radar Station as "the strongest album of his comeback" and "an excellent, focused consolidation of Beefheart's past and then-present".
 Van Vliet's biographer Mike Barnes writes of "revamping work built on skeletal ideas and fragments that would have mouldered away in the vaults had they not been exhumed and transformed into full-blown, totally convincing new material".
-During this period, Van Vliet made two appearances on Late Night With David Letterman, and performed on Saturday Night Live.
+During this period, Van Vliet made two appearances on Late Night with David Letterman and one on Saturday Night Live.

 Ice Cream for Crow

-Van Vliet and the new Magic Band.

 The final Beefheart record, Ice Cream for Crow (1982), was recorded with Gary Lucas (who was also Van Vliet's manager), Moris Tepper, Richard Snyder and Cliff Martinez.
-This line-up made a video to promote the title track, directed by Van Vliet and Ken Schreiber, with cinematography by Daniel Pearl, which was rejected by MTV for being "too weird".
+This lineup made a video to promote the title track, directed by Van Vliet and Ken Schreiber, with cinematography by Daniel Pearl, which was rejected by MTV for being "too weird".
 However, the video was included in a Letterman broadcast, and was accepted by the Museum of Modern Art.

 Ice Cream for Crow features instrumental performances by the Magic Band with performance poetry readings by Van Vliet.
 Ned Raggett called the album a "last entertaining blast of wigginess from one of the few truly independent artists in late 20th century pop music, with humor, skill, and style all still intact", with the Magic Band "turning out more choppy rhythms, unexpected guitar lines, and outré arrangements, Captain Beefheart lets everything run wild as always, with successful results".
 Barnes writes that, "The most original and vital tracks (on the album) are the newer ones", and that it "feels like an hors-d'oeuvre for a main course that never came".
 Michael Galucci of Goldmine praised the album, describing it as "the single, most bizarre entry in Van Vliet's long, odd career."
-Van Vliet now retired from music to begin a new career as a painter.
+Van Vliet subsequently retired from music to return to visual art.